 Define your recruitment process and timelines.

-Share this with your recruitment partner (if they have not asked you for this already) and set expectations accordingly that can be shared with the candidate population.
+Share this with your recruitment partner and set expectations accordingly that can be shared with the candidate population.
 Set yourself some SLA’s for reviewing CV’s, giving feedback and progressing or declining applications.
 Set time aside for interviews and be prepared to be flexible (out of hours if necessary).

 Make it Slick.